duetosymmetry/qnm/docs/paper/paper.md

 fast, high-precision, and easy-to-use code for the whole community.
-In the future, this code can be extended to incorporate new features (like special handling of algebraically special modes) or to apply to more general BH solutions (e.g. solving for QNMs of Kerr-Newman or Kerr-de Sitter).
+In the future, this code can be extended to incorporate new features (like special handling of algebraically special modes) or to apply to more general BH solutions (e.g., solving for QNMs of Kerr-Newman or Kerr-de Sitter).

 Development of ``qnm`` is hosted on